RaresBorcea/FourierTransform/README.md

 ./FFT inputValues.txt outputValues.txt numThreads

 Input file contains on the first line the number of values (n) and, on the following n lines, the Xn data set, one value per line.
+An example is attached.